-Our mission vision is to open doors for youth and particularly people of color.
+Our mission-vision is to open doors for youth and particularly people of color.
 We hope that event will inspire youth to produce images and begin sharing their own stories.
-Learn the basics of storytelling with a range of diverse fictional heroes and sheroes icons that will create an empowerment for young people of color.
+Learn the basics of storytelling with a range of diverse fictional heroes and sheroes icons that will create empowerment for young people of color.

 AfroComicCon is inviting individuals who believe that this is the time to change the status quo, promote diversity, and inclusion to bring our community together.
-“We have plans to continue this work far beyond this first conference,” shares co-founder Micheal James, founder of the non-profit Oakland Technology and Education Center AKA: D.U.S.T.Y., that produces AfroComicCon and all of its programs.
+“We have plans to continue this work and keep expanding to further equity in the conference,” shares co-founder Micheal James, founder of the non-profit Oakland Technology and Education Center AKA: D.U.S.T.Y., that produces AfroComicCon and all of its programs.